2i2c-org/infrastructure/docs/howto/features/ephemeral.md

 ```

-## No persistent storage
+## No persistent home directory

 As users are temporary and can not be accessed again, there is no reason to
 provide persistent storage.
-So we turn it all off.
+So we turn it all off - particularly the home directories.

 ```yaml
 nfs: